syncthing/syncthing/README.md

 There are a few examples for keeping syncthing running in the background on your system in [the etc directory](https://github.com/syncthing/syncthing/blob/master/etc).

+There is an IRC channel, `#syncthing` on Freenode, for talking directly to developers and users (when awake and present, etc.).

 Building
 --------